Native Title Act needs review

 Hence local people sometimes know about the potential for minerals exploration from newspaper advertisements.

 But even if native title exists it is no guarantee mining cannot start on the land.
-As the online news site The Stinger puts it :
+As the online news site The Stringer puts it :

 “The Native Title Act is set up in such a way that both parties must enter into ‘good faith’ negotiations and hopefully come to a mutually beneficial deal within six months.